feihong/chinese-music-processors/youtube/README.md

 ## Instructions for processing YouTube playlist

-1. Run `make upgrade` to update the tool that downloads files from YouTube
+1. Run `make update` to update the tool that downloads files from YouTube
 1. Run `make clean` to clean out the downloads directory
 1. Modify `settings.py` to point to the playlist of your choice
 1. Run `make download` to download all songs and metadata from that playlist into downloads.
 Note that it will always try to download video files in the mp4 format.